 Current situation and key issues

-The Welsh Government has produced guidance to support retailers in Wales and is working with the Books Council of Wales to ensure guidance is available to support book shops to reopen safely.
+The Welsh Government has produced guidance to support retailers in Wales and is working with the Books Council of Wales to ensure guidance is available to support book shops to operate safely when the regulations allow.
 The Books Council of Wales is engaging with publishers on the logistical adjustments that will be needed to support shops, for example through publishing schedules, deliveries and marketing.

 The Books Council of Wales has also developed bilingual signage that can be used by book shops in Wales to present information, raise awareness and promote site safety and good hygiene and comply with the physical distancing duty.
 In addition, the Books Council of Wales is working with the industry to identify suitable suppliers of hygiene and protection equipment.